 "The couch is for giants, dude.
 My feet are nowhere near the ground," I grumbled as I fluffed the pillow behind me.

 "Well, I like it.
 I think I'm going to buy one just like this when we get back home."

-"Words I've never heard spoken by a college student-" I got disrupted when a couch pillow hit my face.
+"Said no college student ever-" I got disrupted when a couch pillow hit my face.
 I shoved Brent to the far side of the couch, laughing.
 "You oversensitive, douche!"

 "Shut up and watch the movie."